-The recipe I’m sharing with you today is the way my mother has been making this Chicken Corn Soup from as long as I can remember.
-And it’s one of the easiest recipes I’ve ever made!
+My mother has been making this Chicken Corn Soup from as long as I can remember.
+And it's one of the easiest recipes I've ever made!

 Family recipes are the best, aren't they?
 I mean I suppose it's because of all those childhood fond memories attached with the food you've grown up eating.

 So basically everything is made in one pot (yay!) and there's no chopping involved in this recipe (double yay).